BikeMi

 BikeMi is a public bicycle sharing system in Milan, Italy.
-It was launched on 8 December 2008 and is contracted to and operated by Clear Channel on the basis of its SmartBike system.
+It was launched on 8 December 2008 and is operated by Clear Channel under its SmartBike system.
 The scheme encompasses 4,650 bicycles (including 1,000 electric bicycles and bikes for children) and 325 stations.

 Service

-The service is active every day from 7a.m. to midnight and had a daily ridership of about 15,890 in 2013.
+The service is active daily from 6 AM to 2 AM and had a ridership of about 15,890 per day in 2013.
 The operating hours are sometimes extended for special events.

 Rates

 The system is based on 1-day, 1-week or 1-year subscriptions, which allows users to rent a bike.
 Rentals are free for the first 30 minutes (3 for electric bikes).
 After that time, in order not to pay more, the bike has to be returned in a station.
 However, unlimited number of rentals are allowed in a day.
 The scheme is similar to the Vélib' one.
 As of November 2015 there are 43,213 users with an annual subscription.

 Prices range from €4.50 for a 1-day subscription to €36 for the annual one.
 An additional rental fee is charged, which varies depending on whether a pedal-powered or electric bike is used.

 Electric bikes are free for the first 3 minutes.
 A €0.25 per half hour fee is then charged.
 This fee doubles every half hour, until 2 hours, where a fixed fee of €4.00 per hour is paid.

 Pedal powered bikes are free for the first 30 minutes.
 A €0.50 per half hour fee is then charged rentals not exceeding 2 hours.
 After this, the rate rises to €2.00 per hour.